Jay Smooth

-John Randolph, better known as Jay Smooth (born 1972) is a cultural commentator best known for his Ill Doctrine video blog.
-He is also the founder of New York City's longest-running hip hop radio program, WBAI's Underground Railroad.
-Smooth left WBAI in July 2018 after the station hired Leonard Lopate, who was fired from WNYC for allegations of sexual assault.
+John Randolph (born 1972), better known as Jay Smooth, is an American cultural commentator best known for his Ill Doctrine video blog.
+He is also the founder of New York City's longest-running hip-hop radio program, WBAI's Underground Railroad.
+Smooth left WBAI in July 2018 after the station hired Leonard Lopate, who was fired from WNYC for allegations of sexual harassment.

 Early life

 Smooth, the son of a Jewish mother and a black father, grew up in New York City, and attended Ethical Culture Fieldston School.
 He chose the pseudonym "Jay Smooth" as a teenager when he started his radio program.